-Spring and Mortality in the Southern Alps:
+Spring and Mortality in the Julian Alps - Slovenia 2018

 In May 2018 a friend and I decided to go mountain climbing.
 He grew up in a Franconian spa town.
-Since a child he is familiar with forests and mountains.
-For me it was the first time in the mountains.
+Since a child, he is familiar with forests and mountains.
+For me, it was the first time in the mountains.

-Early next morning, we needed two more hours for the last stage to the "frn" (Slovenian for "summit").
+Early next morning, we needed two more hours for the last stage to the frn (Slovenian for "summit").

 Further on the way back to Italy, we drove through a former mining town.
 It was a surprising example for how things can come about.
 Since the mine had been closed in 1991 only an eighth of the original population is still living there.
 They remain like the mining shafts, existing inside the mountain, old, begot because of deposits the mountain once had.

-Young people can't be found there.
-The school complex is abandoned.
+Young people were not to be found here.
+The school was abandoned.
 The big residential buildings are mute evidences of vital times long gone.
-The edifices may be there for 10 maybe 30 more years not so the old residents and their stories.
+The edifices may be there for 10 maybe 30 more years, not so the old residents and their stories.

 The mining town - Cave del Predil 2018 (2021 revisited)